 Are you a music lover or aspiring pianist wondering – hmm…, how many keys does a piano have?
 Perhaps you’ve been playing for years but have never thought to count them.
-Well, get ready to absorb all the intersting info that we have for you today about how many keys in a piano!
+Well, get ready to absorb all the interesting info that we have for you today about how many keys in a piano!

 As someone who has been tinkering away on the ivories for as long as I can remember, I was shocked when I first found out the actual number of keys on a standard piano.
 In this article, I’ll not only reveal the answer but also give some background information and interesting facts about pianos that you may not have known before.